 “The minute we finished the last shot I would have a drink.
 Then it became a series of drinks, little by little… Before I knew it, I was drinking more and more because my addictive personality was taking over.” ~Leonard Nimoy

 The relentlessly rational and timelessly iconic alien from Vulcan may have mastered his body and mind in the Sci-Fi classic Star Trek, but the actor portraying him actually struggled with alcoholism for years.
 It’s true – Leonard Nimoy himself was a slave to addiction at one point in his life.
-According to The Fix, Nemoy would finish each taping with a ritualistic drink.
+According to fellow actors, Nemoy would finish each taping with a ritualistic drink.
 Eventually, the problem spiraled out of control, and the famous actor would resort to drinking covertly during the actual filming.
 Just like so many other celebrity drug addicts, Nemoy put some of the blame on the pressure of the spotlight and fame.
 Added to that, a troubled marriage made turning over his will to the bottle that much more enticing.
 Luckily, Nemoy recognized one of the many hard truths of alcoholism – that it can often be deadly – before it was too late and sought professional help.
 He kicked his addiction in 1987, fell in love with his second wife, and lived long and prospered without the help of alcohol.

 Zac Effron – Alcohol, Cocaine